Ants invading house

 Ants are one of the most robust insect species on the planet and, as a result, one of the most abundant with their complex breeding habits and ability to survive in various ecosystems.

 Ant breeding habits differ from species to species.
 Some ant colonies have one queen, while others are polygynous, having from two to hundreds of queens.
 Some colonies are relatively small, such as the Red Ant, with an upper limit of around 300 members.
-Wood Ants on the other hand, breed colonies of up to 100,000 ants.
+Wood Ants, on the other hand, breed colonies of up to 100,000 ants.

-In addition to at least one queen, each ant colony starts out with a number of winged males and one or more winged, virgin females.
+In addition to at least one queen, each ant colony starts with a number of winged males and one or more winged, virgin females.
 These are the reproductive ants and they fly out of the nest in search of a mate from a different colony for a few days around July and August.
 Their wings take them away from their nest, ensuring that there is little in-breeding in colonies.

 After mating, the queen looks for a suitable place to build a new nest or takes over another colony’s nest and she begins to lay her eggs.
 If she is in her own nest she raises her brood single-handedly until she has raised a formidable team of female worker ants who are able to take care of the eggs, larvae and pupae.